 So, rather than being distracted by negative thoughts, emotions and feelings, a mindful athlete has a greater level of awareness and acceptance of them.

 What is Mindful Running?

-It’s about being aware of when you get caught up in thinking, and when you’re being distracted by negative thoughts or emotions.
+And about being aware when you get caught up in thinking – like when we’re being distracted by negative thoughts or emotions.

-One point to note here: mindfulness isn’t about controlling or trying to stop negative thoughts – that’s a battle you will never win.
-Instead, it’s about being aware of when that happens, and then bringing your attention back to the present moment…and in this case, specifically back to running.
+One point to mention here: mindfulness isn’t about controlling or trying to stop negative thoughts – that’s a battle you will never win.
+Instead, it’s about being aware of when that happens, and then returning your awareness to the present moment.
+And in this case, specifically back to running.

 So, the next question…is mindful running beneficial?
 And will it make you a better runner?
-Let’s take a look…
+Let’s have a look…

 Research Looking at Mindfulness and Running

 Clearly mindfulness has many health benefits, but is it beneficial for runners?… (well), recent research indicates that… yes, it can help to improve endurance running performance.